Time to get rid of your Christmas tree? Here's where you can bring it in NH

 Residents should check with their municipality about collection dates and requirements.
 Here’s some information about some New Hampshire communities and their tree collection.

-- Concord residents can put their trees out with their trash and recycling for curbside pickup for the first two weeks of January.
+- Concord residents can put their trees out with their trash and recycling for curbside pickup for the first two weeks of January, or they can be taken to the transfer station throughout the month of January for free.

-- The city of Nashua will collect trees through curbside pickup between January 3rd and January 14th.
+- The city of Nashua will collect trees through curbside pickup until January 13th.

 - Christmas trees will be collected with curbside trash and recyclable services in Portsmouth through January 15.